 These Chocolate Walnut Clouds with Cocoa Nibs are simply delightful.
 All the cookies I’ve been making lately using egg whites turned absolutely divine.
-Here I am not talking about macarons which are for me the greatest egg white dessert from all egg white based desserts.
-These meringue clouds like Chocolate Crinkle Cookies are as delightful and totally melting in your mouth.
-Crispy on the outside but still with a soft crispy texture inside, I must say I fall in love immediately.
-They almost taste like a delicious macaron just that you don’t have to wait a day or two to be ready to serve.
+Here I am not talking about macarons which are for me the greatest egg white dessert of all egg white-based desserts.
+These meringue clouds like Chocolate Crinkle Cookies are as delightful and totally melt in your mouth.
+They are crispy on the outside but still with a soft crispy texture inside, I must say I fall in love immediately.
+They almost taste like delicious macarons just that you don’t have to wait a day or two to be ready to serve.
 Once cooled you can enjoy these marvels and delight your taste buds.

 A friend of mine told me I should try this recipe as it’s her favorite cookie recipe and I finally did it.
 I agree with her, combining a meringue with dark chocolate, walnuts and cocoa nibs makes it totally irresistible.
-I am not much of a fan for classic meringues but these are totally different.
-Airy and light, with texture and flavorful, a perfect treat for whenever you are in mood for something sweet and quick.
+I am not much of a fan of classic meringues but these are totally different.
+Airy and light, with texture and flavor, a perfect treat for whenever you are in the mood for something sweet and quick.

 Chocolate Walnut Clouds with Cocoa Nibs